Psychology: Mental health care

-Psychotherapy as conducted by psychiatrists blurred the distinction between psychiatry and psychology, and this trend continued with the rise of community mental health facilities.
-Some in the clinical psychology community adopted behavioral therapy, a thoroughly non-psychodynamic model that used behaviorist learning theory to change the actions of patients.
+Psychotherapy, as conducted by psychiatrists, blurred the distinction between psychiatry and psychology, and this trend continued with the rise of community mental health facilities.
+Some in the clinical psychology community adopted behavioral therapy, a thoroughly non-psychodynamic model that used behaviorist learning theory to change patients' behavior.
 A key aspect of behavior therapy is empirical evaluation of the treatment's effectiveness.
-In the 1970s, cognitive-behavior therapy emerged with the work of Albert Ellis and Aaron Beck.
-Although there are similarities between behavior therapy and cognitive-behavior therapy, cognitive-behavior therapy required the application of cognitive constructs.
-Since the 1970s, the popularity of cognitive-behavior therapy among clinical psychologists increased.
-A key practice in behavioral and cognitive-behavioral therapy is exposing patients to things they fear, based on the premise that their responses (fear, panic, anxiety) can be deconditioned.
+In the 1970s, cognitive behavioral therapy emerged with the work of Albert Ellis and Aaron Beck.
+Although there are similarities between behavior therapy and cognitive-behavior therapy, cognitive-behavior therapy requires the application of cognitive constructs.
+Since the 1970s, the popularity of cognitive-behavior therapy among clinical psychologists has increased.
+A key practice in behavioral and cognitive behavioral therapy is exposing patients to things they fear, based on the premise that their responses (fear, panic, anxiety) can be deconditioned.

 Mental health care today involves psychologists and social workers in increasing numbers.
-In 1977, National Institute of Mental Health director Bertram Brown described this shift as a source of "intense competition and role confusion."
-Graduate programs issuing doctorates in clinical psychology emerged in the 1950s and underwent rapid increase through the 1980s.
-The PhD degree is intended to train practitioners who could also conduct scientific research.
+In 1977, National Institute of Mental Health director Bertram Brown described this shift as a source of "intense competition and role confusion".
+Graduate programs issuing doctorates in clinical psychology emerged in the 1950s and underwent a rapid increase through the 1980s.
+The PhD degree is intended to train practitioners who can also conduct scientific research.
 The PsyD degree is more exclusively designed to train practitioners.

 Some clinical psychologists focus on the clinical management of patients with brain injury.
 This subspecialty is known as clinical neuropsychology.
 In many countries, clinical psychology is a regulated mental health profession.
 The emerging field of disaster psychology (see crisis intervention) involves professionals who respond to large-scale traumatic events.

-The work performed by clinical psychologists tends to be influenced by various therapeutic approaches, all of which involve a formal relationship between professional and client (usually an individual, couple, family, or small group).
+The work performed by clinical psychologists is influenced by various therapeutic approaches, all of which involve a formal relationship between the professional and the client (usually an individual, couple, family, or small group).
 Typically, these approaches encourage new ways of thinking, feeling, or behaving.
-Four major theoretical perspectives are psychodynamic, cognitive behavioral, existential–humanistic, and systems or family therapy.
+Four major theoretical perspectives are psychodynamic, cognitive-behavioral, existential–humanistic, and systems (or family) therapy.
 There has been a growing movement to integrate the various therapeutic approaches, especially with an increased understanding of issues regarding culture, gender, spirituality, and sexual orientation.
-With the advent of more robust research findings regarding psychotherapy, there is evidence that most of the major therapies have equal effectiveness, with the key common element being a strong therapeutic alliance.
+With the advent of more robust research on psychotherapy, there is evidence that most major therapies are equally effective, with the key common element being a strong therapeutic alliance.
 Because of this, more training programs and psychologists are now adopting an eclectic therapeutic orientation.